SAP-archive/teched2020-DEV161/exercises/ex9/README.md

 1. In your SAP Cloud Platform subaccount, click *Subscriptions*.

-2. In the *Extension Suite - Development Efficiency* category, click *Continuous Integration & Delivery*.
+2. In the *Extension Suite - Development Efficiency* category, locate the *Continuous Integration & Delivery* tile.

 3. Click *Go to Application*.